 - (Palik v.
 Lloydminister Public School Div.
-No. 99, 2006 CanLII 84480 (SK HRT)-not discrimination to fire employee for taking 2 days off without permission to attend her diabetic son's hockey tournament); and - Nova Scotia (S.U. v CUPE, [2006] N.S.L.A.A.
+No. 99, 2006 CanLII 84480 (SK HRT)-not discrimination to fire employee for taking 2 days off to attend her diabetic son at hockey tournament without permission); and - Nova Scotia (S.U. v CUPE, [2006] N.S.L.A.A.
 No. 15-not discrimination to not consider employee who can't relocate due to family obligations for promotion).